Report: Latin-Themed Restaurant Proposal Off the Table

 Hite parallels

-In September, plans to redevelop the Hite Radio and TV building on Washington Street met a similar fate after complaints from neighbors led developers Jim Robertson and Jay Hajj to abandon plans for condos and a street-level restaurant.
-The pair sent a letter to the community announcing their decision after several community meetings.
+In September, plans to redevelop the building on Washington Street met a similar fate after complaints from neighbors led developers Jim Robertson and Jay Hajj to abandon plans for condos and a street-level restaurant.
+The pair announcing their decision after several community meetings.

 South End Patch columnist and real estate professional John Keith attributed the behavior to the increase in homeownership in the South End.